YongzeYao/DOM-Code-Snippets/README.md

 As soon as I find myself needing a new snippet, I will add it to this extension.

-Also, any suggestions is welcomed!
+Also, any suggestion is welcomed!